tanurrra/specflowexample/README.md

 	1. `CheckBrowser` to ensure the browser starts.
     2. `FinishMe` to go to http://example.com', click link 'More' and check few elements.

 Used POM pattern, smart waits, support for selectors containing variables for better flexibility.
+Steps could be reused.

 ## Assumptions
 1. Elements on the pages take time before they are loaded into the DOM and/or become visible.